jergra/info-feed-react-firebase-sass/readme.txt

 to do:
-  make pages individually deletable remove the youtubeAPI functionality
+  allow pages to be added and deleted individually